ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 The State itself is easily randomized.
 It contains script traffic contents.
 It has several validity assumptions.

-We are looking to make this extension of the State more intelligent so that you could make more progress in a chain test review of more different pre-states being Fuzzed.
+We are looking to make this extension of the State more intelligent so that you could make more progress in a chain test.

 **Jacek Sieka**: What's the difference between that and the YAML file?